denten-books/plain-text/plain-text-main.md

 Krap's Last tape here.
 Who are you communicating with?
 Pushing yourself through the pipe.
 The appointment with myself.
 The sum-total of material substratum.
 Building a wider platform.
 Todo, email, diary, music collection.
 Burning building-we grab our memories, and hoarding the disfunction of that personal sediment.
 You are the sum-total of your modalities.
 Commitments to self.
 Attunement of self.
 The message is you.
 Preserving ourself from entropy.

-# Vector
-Key terms: Media, remediation, modes of production, modes of distribution, net neutrality
-Commands: pipes, scp, rsync

-Media is not the message.

-# Access
+# Author Access
 Security, privacy.
 Surveillance.
 Openness.
 Secrecy.
 Part of the same coin.
 Crypto vs. open source movement.
 Commands: crypto, pgp, chmod, groups, file permissions

+Authorship is better thought of as access.
+How that is codified.
+Groups.

 # Networking
-Key terms: internet, rhizome, web,
-ping, traceroute, the terminal way: multiple users. personal vs. central computers
+Key terms: internet, rhizome, web, network, infrastructure, hardware, and software. ping, traceroute, the terminal way: multiple users. personal vs. central computers

 Internet is not a rhyzome.
 Central control.
 Surface vs. depth structures--twitter is rhyzomatic on the surface.

+Actor-networks.
+We are pushing ourselves through the wires.
+Hardware in control.

+# Code, Crypt
+Stuff about Lull here?
+Artificial intelligence.
+Gwern and encryption.
+Cypher punk.
 # Notes
 Athanasius Kircher's Universal Polygraphy
 George E. McCracken